Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 Knee Injuries, Conditions, and Symptoms

-This section of the article will cover the types of knee tendonitis and knee pain-related conditions athletes experience when lifting weights or during exercise, including:
+This section of the article will cover the types of tendonitis conditions athletes experience during exercise:

 Muscles anatomy of quadriceps muscles, quadriceps tendon, patellar ligament, hamstrings, and leg

 Muscle anatomy chart of thigh and leg.
 The thigh comprises the quadriceps (rectus femoris, vastus medialis, vastus lateralis, vastus intermedius) and hamstrings (semitendinosus, semimembranosus, biceps femoris).
 The leg muscles include the gastrocnemius, soleus, fibularis longus, and tibialis anterior.
-The thigh and leg muscles contribute to knee tendonitis, knee pain, and knee instability and weakness.
+The thigh and leg muscles contribute to pain, knee instability and weakness.

 Quadriceps Tendonitis

-Quadriceps tendonitis is a type of knee tendonitis where pain occurs at the top of the knee, above the patella.
+This condition is a type of tendonitis where pain occurs at the top of the knee, above the patella.
 It’s also common to experience pain on the inside or outside part of the knee.
 To fix and get rid of it, we need to target and release all four quad muscles: rectus femoris, vastus medialis, vastus lateralis, and vastus intermedius.

 Patellar Tendonitis

-Patellar tendonitis is a form of knee tendonitis where pain occurs below the kneecap.
+This condition is a form tendonitis where pain occurs below the kneecap.
 This pain is caused by strain and inflammation of the patellar ligament.
 The patellar ligament is a tissue that connects the kneecap to the shin bone.
 Patellar tendonitis is an extension of quadriceps tendonitis.
 By fixing quadriceps tendonitis, we also address and get rid of patellar tendonitis.

 Clicking And Popping Of The Kneecap (Patella) and Knee Joint

-It is common for athletes and weightlifters to experience clicking and popping of the kneecap and knee joint during leg extension and leg press.
+It is common for weightlifters to experience clicking and popping of the kneecap and knee joint during leg extension and press.
 There are two causes for this.

 1. When the quadriceps muscle gets restricted, they pull on the quadriceps tendon and kneecap, which causes a “clicking and popping” sound in the kneecap during exercise.
 To fix and resolve the clicking and popping of the kneecap, we need to target and release the quadriceps muscle.